 D-backs RHP Leake opting out of 2020 season

 Arizona Diamondbacks right-hander Mike Leake is opting out of the shortened 2020 MLB season, becoming the first known player to do so.
-Leake's agent, Danny Horwits, confirmed the news in a statement to The Athletic, reading:
+Leake's agent, Danny Horwits, confirmed the news in a statement to The Athletic on Monday afternoon, reading:

 "During this global pandemic, Mike and his family had many discussions about playing this season.
 They took countless factors into consideration, many of which are personal to him and his family.
 After thorough consideration, he has chosen to opt out of playing in 2020.
 This was not an easy decision for Mike.
 He wishes the best of luck and health for his Diamondback teammates this season and he's looking forward to 2021."
 D-backs general manager Mike Hazen declined to elaborate on the reason for Leake's decision, telling the Arizona Republic "those conversations are personal in nature."